-Why You'll Love This Black Icing Recipe
+Why You'll Love This Naturally Black Buttercream Recipe

-You will love how this black frosting has no bitter aftertaste, common when using black food coloring, and it won't turn your tongue or mouth black!
+You'll love how this black frosting has no bitter aftertaste, common when using black food coloring, and it won't turn your tongue or mouth black!
+Black cocoa powder is rich and chocolatey, and makes a naturally deep black frosting perfect for Halloween dessert decorating.

 - Easy to make.
 Super easy to make, you can have it ready in less than 20 minutes.